slosive/sloscribe/docs/errors_definitions/write_artefacts_error.md

 ### Summary

-The tool has failed to print out the Sloth definitions for service.
+The tool has failed to print outputDirectory the Sloth definitions for service.

 ### Details

-The tool has failed to print out the Sloth definitions for service.
+The tool has failed to print outputDirectory the Sloth definitions for service.